 When Jane moved to Sedona several years ago, she immediately found a job at a boutique hotel to supplement her Social Security income.
 Everything was going well until the hotel decided to cut staff and Jane was out of a job.
 In the next few months, she struggled to find a new job, got behind on her bills and didn’t have enough money to fill her propane tank.
 Shivering in the winter cold, she called the Salvation Army Sedona.
 Thanks to generous donors, we filled her propane tank and connected her with food and other resources so she could stay warm and healthy while she looked for a new job.

 During the COVID shut-down the Salvation Army partnered with a local senior center to provide soap, shampoo, toothpaste, and other hygiene supplies to homebound seniors in need with no other way to access these necessary items.

-The COVID pandemic caused tremendous strain on families who were already struggling to pay their bills.
-The Salvation Army Sedona has distributed 400 food boxes to 100 low income families, providing each family food for a month.
+The COVID pandemic has caused tremendous strain on families who were already struggling to pay their bills.
+The Salvation Army Sedona has distributed 500 food boxes to local low income families, providing 14,000 meals to those in need.